my-liminal-space/cw-validate-cognito-jwt/README.md

 It is expected that the library will be included using a statement such as:

-    import { validateCognitoJwt } from '@my-liminal-space/cw-validate-cognito-jwt';
+    import { validateCognitoJwt } from 'cw-validate-cognito-jwt';

 ## Development